How much does it cost to adopt a pet?

 What is a working cat?

-Cats that come to our shelters with histories and temperaments better suited to an outdoor lifestyle can be successfully placed with caring owners as working cats.
+A working cat (sometimes called a mouser or a barn cat) is one with a history and temperament better suited to an outdoor lifestyle.
 These cats may live in a barn, stable or other outdoor setting where they have a “job” and a better quality of life.

 How much does it cost to adopt a working cat?

 Our fees are always waived on all working cats.